JulianRiedinger7/JulianRiedinger7/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning TypeScript and Next JS.

 - 👯 I’m looking to collaborate on Frontend projects.
 I would love to be a frontend engineer in any videogames company.